chao-ji/np-auto-diff/README.md

 # Experimental Numpy based framework for Automatic Differentiation

 [Automatic differentiation](http://colah.github.io/posts/2015-08-Backprop/) refers to a set of algorithmic techniques for numerically computing the derivative of a function.
 The function is usually represented as a computational graph formed by a collection of nodes.
 Each node corresponds to an intermediate variable whose value "flows" to the final outcome.
 A node holds two pieces of data -- the variable's value and its derivative.
-To compute the derivatives, the intermediate values are first evaluated in the direction of "data flowing", a process called **forward pass**, which is a precondition for the **backward pass** where the derivatives are computed in the opposite direction of data flowing.
+To compute the derivatives, the intermediate values are first evaluated in the direction of "data flowing", a process called **forward pass**, which is the precondition for the **backward pass** where the derivatives are computed in the opposite direction of data flowing.

 This is a NumPy based framework that provides Python program interfaces for defining the computational graph and mechnisms for running the forward and backward pass to compute the derivatives.
 The computational graph can be built by connecting nodes using basic arithmetic operations, tensor transformation operations, and common neural network layers.
 The actual computation of the intermediate values and derivatives is handled by NumPy.